 - Visitors with temperature higher than 99.5°F (37.5°C) will not be permitted into Cotswolds.

 Stretched over 800 miles of rolling hills and five counties namely - Gloucestershire, Oxfordshire, Warwickshire, Wiltshire and Worcestershire ; Cotswolds is a charming old world town located about 100 miles out of London.
 Over half a century back it was declared an Area of Outstanding Natural Beauty (AONB) putting it on the tourist map, furthermore making it famous day trip destination from London.

 Cotswolds has been repeatedly honoured as one of the most picturesque rural settings in the British Isles and we wholeheartedly agree!
 Taking a day trip from London to Cotswolds will unveil to you this golden stone town on rolling hills speckled with honey coloured quaint houses and miles of pristine green reserves and historic trails.
 If you’re not convinced as yet, read more about all that you can do during your London to Cotswolds tour and you will be packing your bags by the end of this article!

-- Drive through the beautiful English countryside on a luxurious coach
+- Drive through the beautiful English countryside that constitutes the Cotswolds.

 - Visit the town where William Shakespeare was born - Stratford upon Avon

 - Enter and discover Stratford-upon-Avon, where William Shakespeare was born.